 This course explores theories and methods of design thinking with an emphasis on digital communication.
 Interdisciplinary and collaborative in nature, design thinking uses a human-centered, divergent thinking approach to creatively investigate, identify, and solve complex problems.
-Students will participate in a series of problem-solving exercises and project challenges that require innovating existing products and materials by using a holistic design thinking process.
-Prerequisite: MK 373 or COM 243 or permission of Department chair
+Students will participate in a series of problem-solving exercises and project challenges that

-Prerequisite: MK 373 or COM 243 or permission of Department chair.
+Prerequisite: MK 373 or COM 243 or permission of Department Chair.